sconnel42/wedding-website/README.md

 - Convert CSS to SASS
 - Convert to Vue-Bootstrap
 - Alt text for images with info
+- Prometheus metrics to Grafana for site up, page views, etc
+- Send email/message if site is down for too long

 - Stats page on wedding stuff?
     - xx/xxx People have RSVPed
     - Pie chart of people who RSVPed
     - Recent RSVPs
     - Days until wedding